cirrusidentity/ssp-proxy-tutorial/2_IdP_Setup/README.md

 The [SSP documentation](https://simplesamlphp.org/docs/stable) is fairly thorough.
 However to aid in creating a smooth tutorial we've already done several steps for you.

+Note that you will find the idp/ directory referred to below in the ssp-proxy-tutorial/2\_IdP\_Setup/ directory.

 ## Changing config.php

  `config.php` has already been updated to set thing like `adminpassword` and `secretsalt`.
 There are you few options you'll configure